johanix/draft-johani-tld-zone-pipeline/draft-johani-tld-zone-pipeline-01.md

 importance and the zone pipeline is one of the most critical parts of the operations of a TLD registry.

-After a serious incident in 2022, the .SE Registry decided to re-evaluate the requirements on the zone pipeline.
-This has led to several new design choices and a decision to create a more robust implementation from scratch.

-The goal of this document is to describe the requirements that the .SE Registry choose in preparation for the implementation of the new zone pipeline.
+The goal of this document is to describe the requirements that the .SE Registry choose in preparation for the implementation of a new zone pipeline.
 The document also describes some of the design consequences that follow from the requirements.
 Hence this document is intended to work as a guide for understanding the actual implementation, which is planned to be